-The Plan has entered into contracts and agreements to provide and coordinate health care services where school-based clinics operate under the auspices of a PPG.
-Members who are identified at school sites as needing CHDP services may receive these services from the contracting school-based clinics within the required state and federal time frames.
-The Plan follows up and documents that CHDP services are provided to members.
+The health plan has entered into contracts and agreements to provide and coordinate health care services where school-based clinics operate under the auspices of a PPG.
+Members who are identified at school sites as being in need of CHDP services may receive these services from the contracting school-based clinics within the required state and federal time frames.
+The health plan follows up and documents that CHDP services are provided to members.
 Participating school-based clinics and PCPs provide health assessments in accordance with the most recent AAP periodicity schedule for preventive health services.

-All members who are identified at school sites as needing CHDP services are to receive these services from their PCPs within the required state and federal time limits.
-If the member's PCP is unable to provide the needed exam within 14 days of the request when the exam is overdue, the PCP may refer the member to another Plan provider, out-of- network provider, LHD, or PPG-linked school-based clinic.
+All members who are identified at school sites as being in need of CHDP services are to receive these services from their PCPs within the required state and federal time limits.
+If the member's PCP is unable to provide the needed exam within 14 days of the request when the exam is overdue, the PCP may refer the member to another health plan provider, out-of-network provider, LHD, or PPG-linked school-based clinic.